CHT system of common finances

 0) Spend money well

 A spending strategy - deciding what to buy, where from, etc - is being investigated separately.

 1) Track & Document

 * Collect and archive all paper trail (bills)

 2) Categorize, to bring clarity

-* graphically represents totality of costs as a single unit (unlike for example bar charts)
+* graphically represents the joint totality of costs (unlike, for example, bar charts)

-* offers focus on rough relative differences in sizes of parts
+* offers focus on rough relative sizes of part

 See further below for details on categorization:

-→ by ACCOUNTS ("how will it be accounted?")
+→ by ACCOUNT ("how will it be accounted?")

 → by CLASS ("what is it"?)

 3) Strategize: Prioritize & Eliminate